Gatorz Marauder Sunglasses Review

 Outdoor Empire Score: 4

-Gatorz marauder sunglasses with soft case
+Gatorz Marauder sunglasses with soft case

 It would be nice if they came with a hard case too.